-One of the first Grantham Scholars we trained has a paper published in the Journal of Biogeography.
-Emma Jardine’s paper ‘The global distribution of grass functional traits within grassy biomes’ is available to read here.
+One of the first Grantham Scholars publishes ‘The global distribution of grass functional traits within grassy biomes’ in the Journal of Biogeography.

 Biodiversity describes how species differ from each other.
 These species differences are important because they influence the properties of ecosystems and how they respond to climate change.